MicrosoftDocs/SupportArticles-docs/support/visualstudio/faq-standard-cpp-library.md

  Or qualify each Standard C++ library identifier with namespace `std`, for example, `std::cout`.

-## Question 7: Why am I getting "compiler error C2371: 'identifier' redefinition; different basic types"
+## Question 7: Why I get "compiler error C2371: 'identifier' redefinition; different basic types"

 In versions of Visual C++ that are earlier than Visual C++ 2005, mixing Standard C++ headers and old `iostream` headers causes this error, even if they're included in different source files.
 The following are the different headers: